Find out about your options if your relationship breaks down when you have a joint tenancy in a private rented home and one of you wants to move out.

 If you are left in the property

-You may be able to claim universal credit or housing benefit if you're on a low income and can't afford the rent.
+You may be able to claim universal credit if you're on a low income and can't afford the rent.

 You could discuss other options with your landlord such as a rent reduction or finding replacement tenants.